emilyOberH/C-programming/README.md

   1) In file "listOfStudents.txt" all information about each individual student is stored in the format "%s;%s;%d;%d;%d;%lf\n".
 Program reads file line by line and diaplays all studensts and their information on screen.
 It then copies all students above a certain grade average (given by the user) into a new file and displays them on screen.

   2) Program reads and displays file "sentences.txt" as well as the number of characters, lines, spaces and letters on screen.

+  3) After the program reads and displays the contents of file "sentences.txt", it asks the user for a name of a new file.
+It then creates a file with the given name and copies every line from file "sentences.txt" that contains at least one occurrence of string str. str is given by th user.